-At 1:00 PM, we went to the Poring Hot Springs.
-Before reaching the hot springs, you need to have a leisure walk in nature.
+At 1:00 p.m., we went to the Poring Hot Springs.
+Before reaching the hot springs, you need to have a leisurely walk in nature.
 Poring in Malay means “pouring”.
 Numerous pools and baths are available here.
 You can also try their sulfur bath.
-Even though we brought some extra clothes, we decided not to take a bath in the hot springs, we just soaked our feet on the water and it was really relaxing.
+Even though we brought some extra clothes, we decided not to take a bath in the hot springs, we just soaked our feet on the water and it was relaxing.

 We also tried the famous canopy walkway.
-The entrance fee is RM3 for Malaysian adult, RM5 for foreigner.
+The entrance fee is RM3 for Malaysian adults, and RM5 for foreigners.
 And you need to add another RM5 for your camera fee (each camera).

-The canopy walk is one of the most visited destinations in Sabah, it is 175 meters long and is 41 to 43 meters in height, this is higher than a 8-floor building.
-The canopy walk can take 6 people at a time, it is narrow and is made up of ropes, wood and aluminum planks, nets and steel cables.
+The canopy walk is one of the most visited destinations in Sabah, it is 175 meters long and is 41 to 43 meters in height, which is higher than an 8-floor building.
+The canopy walk can take 6 people at a time, it is narrow and is made up of ropes, wood and aluminum planks, nets, and steel cables.

 We were dropped off at our hotel early so we decided to stroll around the city.
-We visited Imago Mall, which was near our hotel, but because of being unfamiliar to the place, we hired a Grab ride for us to reach the mall, but then we were laughing at ourselves when we arrived at the mall a minute or two.
+We visited Imago Mall, which was near our hotel, but because of were unfamiliar with the place, we hired a Grab ride us to reach the mall, but then we were laughing at ourselves when we arrived at the mall a minute or two.
 We also visited the Oceanus Waterfront Mall.

-And we didn’t miss the chance to eat an eat-all-you-can dinner of Seoul Garden because travelling is best when paired with great foods.
+And we didn’t miss the chance to eat an eat-all-you-can dinner at Seoul Garden because traveling is best when paired with great foods.

 Day 3 (July 21, 2017)

-Tunku Abdul Rahman National Park covers 50 square kilometers and consists of 5 islands namely Sapi, Mamutik, Gaya, Manukan and Sulug.
+Tunku Abdul Rahman National Park covers 50 square kilometers and consists of 5 islands namely Sapi, Mamutik, Gaya, Manukan, and Sulug.
 These islands offer white sand and calming waters.
-All the 5 islands are near Kota Kinabalu, the nearest is just 15 minutes away by boat and the furthest one hour away.
+All 5 islands are near Kota Kinabalu, the nearest is just 15 minutes away by boat, and the furthest is one hour away.

 You need to go the Jesselton Point to reach the marine park.
-Jesselton Point Waterfront is formerly known as the Kota Kinabalu Ferry Terminal.
+Jesselton Point Waterfront was formerly known as the Kota Kinabalu Ferry Terminal.

 When we arrived at this island, we were all amazed by its beauty.
-In here, you can do some activities like snorkeling, camping, diving and more.
+Here, you can do some activities like snorkeling, camping, diving, and more.

-In this island, you can ride Coral Flyer, the longest island to island zip-line in the world.
-Coral Flyer is a 235 meter zip-line ride that will take you from Gaya Island to Sapi Island in less than a minute.
-It was also one of the favorite islands of the tourist, no wonder, it is a bit crowded.
+On this island, you can ride Coral Flyer, the longest island-to-island zip-line in the world.
+Coral Flyer is a 235-meter zip-line ride that will take you from Gaya Island to Sapi Island in less than a minute.
+It was also one of the favorite islands of the tourists, no wonder, it is a bit crowded.
 After 2 hours, we departed for Sapi and went to Manukan Island.

 The best view of the beach is the east side.
-You can also play Frisbee and volleyball in this island.
+You can also play Frisbee and volleyball on this island.

 Mamutik Island is the smallest island in the Marine Park.
 It is not as popular as Sapi & Manukan so expect a less crowded place.